 The regular, metal handle has a squishy pad to help make it more comfortable to carry, and it locks into the upright position between two little plastic nubs on either side of the cooler.
-We couldn't decide if we love or hate this feature, as we found it to be handy for that quick set-down-pick-up-again move, but sticks enough that we need two hands to put the handle up or down.
+We can't decide if we love or hate this feature, as we find it to be handy for that quick set-down-pick-up-again move, but sticks enough that we need two hands to put the handle up or down.
 The rubber latches are also a love/hate feature, as we think they're both incredibly useful and good at keeping the lid closed while simultaneously being so stiff that many of our testers found them a bit obnoxious to use with their two-hand requirement.
 So while we mostly found the Roadie simple to use, we also feel it has some little annoyances we didn't experience with several of the other coolers in this review.

 It's a no-brainer that a personal cooler is more portable than a monster 100-quart beast.
 With both a padded handle and two different ways to easily carry this cooler, the Yeti Roadie 20 is much easier for a single person to handle than most the rest of the coolers in this review.
 However, compared to the other cooler of similar size, the Igloo BMX 25, the Yeti is not quite as nice to cart around.